roopikarisam/roopikarisam.github.io/more-labor.md

 ## **“Transforming the Landscape of Labor at Universities through Digital Humanities." _Digital Humanities, Libraries, and Partnerships_, edited by Robin Kear and Kate Joranson, Chandos, 2018, pp. 3-17. [[Link]](https://digitalcommons.salemstate.edu/library_facpub/2/)**

 Co-authored with Susan Edwards, this chapter outlines common obstacles to librarian-faculty partnerships at regional comprehensive universities, including the lack of models for this digital humanities work and the difficulty of fostering ethical collaboration.
-It further describes lessons learned and suggestions for others undertaking this work.
+It further describes lessons learned and offers suggestions for others undertaking this work.

 ## **“Building an Ethical Digital Humanities Community: Librarian, Faculty & Student Collaboration.” _College & Undergraduate Libraries_, vol. 24, no. 2, 2017, pp. 337-49. [[Link]](https://digitalcommons.salemstate.edu/library_facpub/1/)**